-The Compensation Committee held two meetings in 2010.
+The Compensation Committee held two meetings in 2011 and acted once by written consent.
 The Compensation Committee's charter can be found at http://ir.catalystpharma.com/governance.cfm.

 Nominating and Corporate Governance Committee

 The role of the Nominating and Corporate Governance Committee is to appoint nominees for election to the Company's Board of Directors, to identify and recommend candidates to fill vacancies between annual stockholder meetings, to review, evaluate and recommend changes to the Company's corporate governance policies, and to review the Company's policies and programs that relate to matters of corporate responsibility, including public issues of significance to the Company and its stockholders.